Psalm 4 – Talking to God and Men

-But know that the Lord has set apart for Himself him who is godly;
+But know that the LORD has set apart for Himself him who is godly;

-The Lord will hear when I call to Him.
+The LORD will hear when I call to Him.

 a.
-How long: David asks a valid question.
+How long: David asked a valid question.
 Just how long will the ungodly keep to their way?
 They can’t keep to it forever, so they may as well abandon it now and be blessed.

 i.
 If we find ourselves on a compromising course, it is valid to ask, “How long?
 If I extend this course of action out to its logical and inevitable conclusion, where will I be?
 Knowing this, how long will I play around with this sin?”